 - Organize standardized testing administration (MCAS)

-- Pursue parent/guardian outreach for the purpose of education regarding pertinent adolescent issues
+- Pursue caregiver outreach for the purpose of education regarding pertinent adolescent issues

-- Review and maintain all records, report cards, progress reports and test scores
+- Review and maintain all records, report cards and test scores

 - Monitor student’s academic progress throughout the three years

-- Communicate with teachers, parents and students regarding academic status
+- Communicate with teachers, caregivers and students regarding academic status

 - Conduct high school planning and transition programming